mercadopago/devsite-docs/guides/salesforce/landing.en.md

 bullet_section_with_media:
  - title: Start charging with card
  - type: normal
- - message: Integrate the Mercado Pago Transparent Checkout and receive payments with credit cards.
+ - message: Integrate the Mercado Pago Transparent Checkout and receive payments with credit or debit cards.
  - image: /shopify/mini-landing-1.png
 ---